 Similar collocation criteria are applied to identify the collocation pixels for the Sounder pairs, except that the maximum temporal difference is set to 15 minutes instead of 5 minutes.
 The spatial distribution of the collocation pixels are shown in Figure 4.20 for the two pairs of Sounder instruments.
-Similar to the Imager collocation, GOES-13 and GOES-15 have much wider collocation distribution than that of GOES-11 and GOES-15, due to the much closer sub-satellite deployment.
+Similar to the Imager collocation, GOES-13 and GOES-15 have a much wider collocation distribution than that of GOES-11 and GOES-15, due to the much closer sub-satellite deployment.
 The mean of the Tb difference and the standard deviation for the 18 IR bands are reported in Table 4.11.
 Note that no corrections have been done to account for SRF differences.